msohaibb/me457_dronecontrol/README.md

 # ME457 - Drone Control (Fall 2022)

-I guess this is the main repo now.
-Probably not a good idea to keep this public because of dirty no-good copycats.
+Repository containing programming assignments for ME457: Drone Control, taken during Fall 2022.
+Project collaborators are Sohaib Bhatti, Kyle Deolall, and Ariel Tamayev.
+Probably not a good idea to keep this public during the semester because of mucky no-good code stealers, but what can you do?
 Oh well.

 Log:

 *10/9 - Chapter 2, Chapter 3 sort of complete, weird bug where plane keeps going north*

 *10/10 - All good!
 (Findings from Presentation 1 - Look into gyroscopic coupling.
 The reason it's rolling eccentrically is because of the J_xz; if you set it equal to 0, it ends up rolling symmetrically along the x-axis.
 MAKE GRAPHS BIGGER!)*

-Project collaborators are Sohaib Bhatti, Kyle Deolall, and Ariel Tamayev.

 ---